udaniel/MERWACS/README.md

 # **Overview**
-MERWACS aims to offer an early warning system for Chronic Kidney Diesease screening, yet, with only with simple and accessible parameters.
+MERWACS aims to offer an early warning system for Chronic Kidney Diesease screening, with only with simple and accessible parameters.
 The system is available as an application at https://dtu-quantitative-sustainability-assessment.shinyapps.io/MERWACS/.
 The application is saved at the shinyapps.io by RStudio, https://www.shinyapps.io/.
 The code to reproduce the Figures is available here.
 The code is written in RStudio.

 # **System requirement**
 Hardware requirements: